Reconfigurable Intelligent Surface-Assisted Multiple-Antenna Coded Caching: RIS-Assisted Grouping Coded Caching Scheme

 \section{RIS-Assisted Grouping Coded Caching Scheme}

-After finding the solution for the grouping optimization problem, we then propose how to construct a coded caching scheme based on the $L_{opt}=L_0$ and $ r_{opt} = r $.
-Recall that by grouping, the transmission for each time slot could be divided into multiple separate transmissions, each of which is for one group.
+After solving the grouping optimization problem, we proceed to construct a coded caching scheme with the sum-DoF $g = \min(K, L_{\text{opt}} + t r_{\text{opt}})$ based on the optimal values $L_{\text{opt}} = L_0$ and $r_{\text{opt}} = r$.
+By leveraging the grouping strategy, the transmissions in each time slot are partitioned into multiple independent transmissions, with each transmission corresponding to a single group.